janw4ld/pandoc-example/pandoc-markdown-example/example.md

 \newpage

-Using LateX, images can be scaled and positioned in the document.
+Using \LaTeX, images can be scaled and positioned in the document.

 \begin{figure}
    \centering  % centering the image (obviously) optional.